Twins vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 56 hits with 12 doubles, eight home runs, 18 walks and 34 RBI.
-He's also stolen two bases.
+- Vladimir Guerrero Jr. has 12 doubles, eight home runs, 18 walks and 34 RBI (56 total hits).
+He has swiped two bases.

 Guerrero Recent Games